-- The Deinterlacing setting is available only for 480i, 576i or 1080i signals from Component, HDMI, or WirelessHD (PowerLite Home Cinema 5030UBe) video sources. - You can set the HDMI Video Range setting only when the Epson Super White setting is set to Off. - The Reset setting does not reset the Diagonal Screen Size, 3D Viewing Notice, Aspect, and Image Processing settings. - When you view 3D images, the Frame Interpolation and Super-resolution settings are only available for 1080p 24 fps signals from HDMI video sources. - The Aspect setting is not available for HD video signals.
+- You can set the HDMI Video Range setting only when the Epson Super White setting is set to Off. - The Reset setting does not reset the Diagonal Screen Size, 3D Viewing Notice, and Aspect settings.

+• The Aspect setting is not available for HD video signals.